The 3 Conversations That Cure a Toxic Team

 Accountability isn’t about pointing out what someone did wrong.
 It’s about walking beside them as they learn to do it right.
 When leaders treat accountability like punishment, people hide mistakes.
 When they treat it like support, people grow.

-True accountability is shared, it’s not you failed me but how do we fix this together?
+True accountability is shared.
+It’s not you failed me but how do we fix this together?
 The moment you move from control to collaboration, you transform your team from defensive to proactive.
-Because accountability without empathy creates fear, but accountability with empathy creates progress.
+Accountability without empathy creates fear, but accountability with empathy fosters progress.

 Conversation 3: Accountability → Commitment